sthormio/progression-framework/frameworks/engineering/engineering.md

       - level: 4
         criteria:
           - "Can clearly and confidently articulate risk of technical problems to non technical stakeholders (e.g legal, compliance)"
-          - "Communicates effectively when representing  Monzo to external stakeholders (e.g auditors, regulators, third-parties, or industry groups) when appropriate"
+          - "Communicates effectively when representing  Sthorm to external stakeholders (e.g auditors, regulators, third-parties, or industry groups) when appropriate"
           - "Actively and regularly offers well considered contributions to the roadmap of their team or business area"
           - "Fosters effective collaboration between product, engineering and design"
           - "Demonstrates product-awareness.
 Offers valuable contributions to quarterly planning rituals, and works with the PM or team lead on setting the vision for a squad"